slepc/slepc/doc/source/documentation/manual/st.md

 $ ./program -st_ksp_type preonly -st_pc_type lu
 ```

 The two options specify the type of the linear solver and preconditioner to be used.
 The `-st_` prefix indicates that the option corresponds to the linear solver within `ST`.
 The combination `preonly`$+$`lu` instructs to use a direct solver (LU factorization, see {{'[PETSc documentation](https://petsc.org/{}/manual/ksp/)'.format(branch)}} for details), so this is the same as the default.
-Adding a new option changes the default behaviour, for instance
+Adding a new option changes the default behavior, for instance

 ```{code} console
 $ ./program -st_ksp_type preonly -st_pc_type lu -st_pc_factor_mat_solver_type mumps